cnheider/io-touchpad/README.md

         sudo ./app run user

-If you want to learn more then run `./app --help` for more information.
+Run `./app --help` if you want to learn other features of this app.